needle-mirror/com.unity.entities/Documentation~/gp_overview.md

 Unity can automatically generate authoring components for simple [IComponentData](xref:Unity.Entities.IComponentData) components.
 When Unity generates an authoring component, you can add an `IComponentData` directly to a GameObject in a Scene within the Unity Editor.
 You can then use the **Inspector** window to set the initial values for the component.

-To indicate that you want to generate an authoring component, add the `[GenerateAuthoringComponent]` attribute to the IComponentData declaration.
+To tell Unity to generate an authoring component, add the `[GenerateAuthoringComponent]` attribute to the IComponentData declaration.
 Unity automatically generates a MonoBehaviour class that contains the public fields of the component and provides a Conversion method that converts those fields over into runtime component data.

 ```c#
 [GenerateAuthoringComponent]